Julian Stair: Academic career

 Stair was a Principal Research Fellow at the University of Westminster 2012-14.
-He was Senior Lecturer at the University of Roehampton, London, (1987–1998); Fellow in Craft & Criticism at Northumbria University, (1998–1999); Research Fellow at the Royal College of Art, (2004); and Senior Research Fellow at University of Arts, London, (2002–2011).
+He was Senior Lecturer at the University of Roehampton, London, (1987–1998); Fellow in Craft & Criticism at Northumbria University, (1998–1999); Research Fellow at the Royal College of Art, (2004); and Senior Research Fellow at University of the Arts London, (2002–2011).
 He is an alumnus of Cape Farewell, UK, an interdisciplinary programme that explores a sustained artistic response to climate change.
 He joined the 2008 Disko Bay Expedition, visiting West Greenland with over 40 international artists, journalists and scientists.

 He has been a regular contributor to ceramic journals since the mid-1980s.
 Recent publications include 'The Employment of Matter: Pottery of the Omega Workshop', contributing essay to Beyond Bloomsbury: Designs of the Omega Workshop 1913–19, Courtauld Gallery, London, 'Factive Plasticity: The Abstract Pottery of William Staite Murray', catalogue essay for Ben Nicholson, Winifred Nicholson, Christopher Wood, Alfred Wallis & William Staite Murray: Art and Life 1920-1931, Leeds Art Gallery, Kettle's Yard, Cambridge & Dulwich Picture Gallery, London, 'The Origins of Studio Pottery: From Precepts to Praxis', catalogue essay for Things of Beauty Growing, Yale Centre for British Art, USA, Fitzwilliam Museum, Cambridge, and 'The spark that ignited the flame: 1923, Hamada, Paterson's Gallery and English studio pottery', Ceramics, Art and Cultural Production in Modern Japan.